-The Ulthera[®] System is intended for indoor, dry location use.
+The Ulthera® System is intended for indoor, dry location use.
 Avoid liquid spills and splashes.
 Keep coupling gel away from the handpiece-transducer connections.

-The Ulthera® System is supplied with a custom three-conductor AC power cord with a line filter and plug along with a power cord pigtail.
-Use of a nonsupplied power cord/pigtail or any other unapproved cables/accessories may lead to an increase in electromagnetic emissions.
-Use a properly grounded outlet and always plug the power cord directly into the outlet.
+The Ulthera® System comes with a three-conductor AC power cord and plug.
+Use a properly grounded outlet and always plug the Ulthera® System directly into the outlet.
 Never remove the ground conductor or compromise the ground conductor via any AC adapter plugs or extension cords.